OceanDataTools/openrvdas/server/README.md

-If you have already installed the files needed to run the core OpenRVDAS code, as described in [the parent directory INSTALL.md](../INSTALL.md); you only need to install the websockets module if it is not part of your existing installation: to run the
+If you have already installed the files needed to run the core OpenRVDAS code, as described in [the parent directory INSTALL.md](../INSTALL.md); you will need to install some additional Python modules to have full use of OpenRVDAS modules:
-servers:

 ```
-  pip3 install websockets
+  pip3 install websockets parse PyYAML
 ```
 If the LoggerManager code is to serve data via display widgets, you'll also need to install the necessary database components by following